 The Music Library at the University of Memphis offers a variety of resources available for use and research.
 The Music Library has stacks of books and scores, musical literature such as dictionaries, biographies, and histories, and other materials specific to Memphis Music.
 The Music Library also offers resources on musical theory, composition, and self-instruction.

-The Music Library can be located in room 115 in the Music Building on campus.
+The Music Library is in the Music Building, Room 115 on UofM's main campus.
 Stop by to explore the many music materials and resources the Music Library offers.